kbmanipoojith/mobilemitra_Ecommerce_website/README.md

 # MobileMitra - Mobile Parts E-commerce Platform

-MobileMitra is a full-stack e-commerce platform specializing in mobile phone parts and repair services.
+MobileMitra is a full-stack multi vendor e-commerce platform specializing in mobile phone parts and repair services.
 Built with Django REST Framework backend and Next.js frontend, it provides a seamless experience for both users and sellers.

 ## Features